Toot, Whistle, Plunk and Boom: Whistle

-We return to the cavemen, where Caveman Whistle is trying to impress his "cave girl" by blowing through a tube of grass; he further discovers that adding holes to the tube allows him to modify the "whistle" in interesting ways—the more holes Whistle adds the longer the grass tube gets and he invents the first flute.
+Caveman Whistle is trying to impress his "cave girl" by blowing through a tube of grass; he further discovers that adding holes to the tube allows him to modify the "whistle" in interesting ways—the more holes Whistle adds the longer the grass tube gets and he invents the first flute.
 The cave girl is impressed, but then a rival caveman appears, bonks the cave girl on the head with his club, and drags her off by the hair—which makes Caveman Whistle angry.

 Professor Owl explains that this system of holes is the basis for every woodwind instrument, including the clarinet played by Johann Sebastian Bach and the saxophone played by a jazz musician.

 Plunk

 Caveman Plunk has discovered that plucking on the string of his bow produces a pleasant "plunk" sound.
-An off-screen choir explains–as the animation shows–how to create a simple harp from "taller" Caveman Plunk's bow by adding a jar to make a resonator, adding some extra strings, changing the jar to a box of wood, sliding it down and adding tuning pegs, and rearranging it all—and Plunk invents the first harp.
+An off-screen choir explains–as the animation shows–how to create a simple harp from "taller" Caveman Plunk's bow by adding a jar to make a resonator, adding some extra strings, changing the jar to a box of wood, sliding it down and adding tuning pegs, and rearranging it all.
+Plunk invents the first harp.

-Professor Owl mentions that you can either pluck the harp, which played by a taller Caveman Plunk; or play it with a bow, which played by a shorter Caveman Plunk.
-We then briefly visit several periods in history, where we see several stringed instruments being played in similar fashion, and finish with a string quartet, and all of them ending with the strings being broken.
+Professor Owl mentions that the musician can either pluck the harp, which is played by a taller Caveman Plunk, or play it with a bow, which is played by a shorter Caveman Plunk.
+The short briefly visits several periods in history, where there are several stringed instruments being played in similar fashion, and finishes with a string quartet, and all of them ending with the strings being broken.

 Boom

 Caveman Boom hits his stomach to produce a "boom", and hits other things with his hand and his club to make other sounds.
-Professor Owl escorts us through history and explains how a variety of percussion instruments emerged from this basic theory, ranging from rattles to complex drum kits and even the bass drums of marching bands.
+Professor Owl explains how a variety of percussion instruments emerged from this basic theory, ranging from rattles to complex drum kits and even the bass drums of marching bands.